cooperp12/CurrencyAPI/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the dependencies.
-- You may need to run `npm install typescript` if you recieve an error when typescript is compiling the code.
+   2.1.
+You may need to run `npm install typescript` if you receive an error when TypeScript is compiling the code.
 3. Ensure MongoDB is running and accessible.
 You will need to add a `.env` file with the appropriate variables.

 ## Usage